SlyCooperReloadCoded/SlyCooperReloadCoded/README.md

 - Actual bottled cherry Shirley Temple product sold on store shelves, one that can't be discontinued
 - Destination Home staff releasing what they've hoarded, making a fully-transparent public apology admitting all wrongdoings, stepping down, and letting their community elect new staff

+**My wishes:**

+- The Jonny Moseley Mad Trix speedrunning scene exploding with activity, people constantly finding new strats and useful glitches, dedicated reverse-engineering team
+- Enough money for a new gaming PC with ALL the bells and whistles so I'm not always 3 technology generations behind
+- A romantic partner (if you're still a virgin when you turn 30, [you become a wizard](https://youtu.be/qRWgfbCm5ho?t=95), and my time is running out)
+- Actual bottled cherry Shirley Temple product sold on store shelves, one that can't be discontinued, and not a drink that's flavored like Shirley Temple (i.e. the recent 7-Up flavor)
+- Destination Home staff releasing what they've hoarded, making a fully-transparent public apology admitting all wrongdoings, stepping down, and letting their community elect new staff

 **My advice:**

 - Functional humans don't use artificial intelligence as a replacement for literacy skills or other basic brain capabilities.

-Using ChatGPT to correct spelling mistakes in a school paper you've written is okay, but asking ChatGPT to generate an essay for a school assignment is not okay.
+Using ChatGPT to correct spelling mistakes in a school paper you've written is okay, but asking ChatGPT to generate that paper from a prompt is not okay.

 - Facts don't care about your feelings.